11ty/11ty-website/docs/copy.md

 This example emulates the `templateFormats` passthrough file copy method above, copying all `jpg` image files to the output folder, maintaining their directory structure.
 If you do not want to maintain the same directory structure, [change the output directory.](#using-globs-and-output-directories)

-Note that this method is slower than manual passthrough file copy without globs, as it searching the entire directory structure and copies each file in Eleventy individually.
+Note that this method is slower than manual passthrough file copy without globs, as it’s searching the entire directory structure and copies each file in Eleventy individually.

 {% codetitle ".eleventy.js" %}